OppositeOdd/nodnil-stash-tools/plugins/funscriptMerger/README.md

 - Merged funscripts are auto detected and used by alternateHeatmaps, but not required by it.
 Save some time by creating the funscripts with this plugin first, then batch generating the heatmaps.

+- If both alternate versions are merged, and alternate versions are enabled in heatmap generation.
+Heatmaps will be created and dynamically loaded depending on the script selected.
+Note that the script selection tool is apart of the plugin [StashInteractiveTools](https://github.com/OppositeOdd/StashInteractiveTools)) by xtc1337.
+In order to get it to work with my plugin, I had to fork and make some small changes, use this version.

 ## Safety

 - Know the difference between setting 1 and 2 for file handling.
 Setting it to 2 WILL DELETE THE ORIGINALS.
+The unmerge function *can* recreate them after deletion, but testing is still needed to verify it works for all edge cases.

 ## Compatibility